aurora-website/website_v1/src/de/guides/troubleshooting.md

     |      > 20 r/m       |     yes      |   no   |
     |      > 50 r/m       |      no      |  yes   |

-#### Installation fails without warning after downloading.
+### Installation Problems

 Bundled apps (split apks) can't be installed on OEM ROMs, i.e. MIUI, Oppo, due to shameless mods like (VirusCheck, Tracker Stats, etc.).

 Pick **one** of these workarounds:

-1. Turn off vendor optimizations (like MIUI Optimizations, NOT battery optimizations).
+1. Turn off vendor optimizations (like MIUI Optimizations, _not_ battery optimizations).
 2. Use the Aurora Services installation method.
 3. Use the root installation method.
+4. Install the original Android Package installer and try

+For the fourth workaround, you might need to install it as a system app for it to be able to use session installer and removing MIUI's package installer might help further.
+The problem with MIUI is that it only allows installations through Google Play Store and Xioami GetApps.
+You can get the Android Package installer from [apkmirror](https://www.apkmirror.com/apk/google-inc/package-installer/).

 ::: c-warning
-You may not be able to disable MIUI Optimzations through developer options anymore after MIUI 12 because MIUI is just being MIUI.
+You may not be able to disable MIUI Optimizations through developer options anymore after MIUI 12 on EU versions because MIUI is just being MIUI.
 :::

 #### "Getting Metadata - Downloads failed, could not fetch files"